 At a little after three, he took his yogurt out and a plastic spoon.
 A blue van appeared out of the New Jersey fog and came across the bridge.
-It slowed to pass the tolls and then crossed the divider and looped around, almost clipping the concrete barrier that was supposed to stop truckers who fell asleep in their cabs.
-It pulled up to the booth, the window went down, and Derek saw that the driver was his brother.
+It slowed to pass the tolls and then crossed the divider and looped around, almost clipping the concrete barrier supposed to stop truckers who fell asleep in their cabs.
+It pulled up to the booth, the window went down, and Derek saw the driver was his brother.

 "Chris?
 Jesus, I thought it was some drunk kid."
 Derek hadn't seen his brother in more than a year.
-He noticed that Chris's eyes were rimmed with red, and his face looked slack.
+He noticed Chris's eyes were rimmed with red, and his face looked slack.
 He had gained weight, the flesh of his face pulling down toward his chin.

 "What's going on?"